spaceandtimelabs/blitzar-rs/docs/commitments/compute_commitments.md

 ];
 ```

-Now, for an input data table specified as a [Scalar] view, we populate M_j as follows:
+Now, for an input data table specified as a [curve25519_dalek::scalar::Scalar] view, we populate M_j as follows:

 ```text
 let el_size = 32; // sizeof of each element in the current j-th column